jschultz299/jschultz299.github.io/_portfolio/walker.md

 {% include aligner.html images="portfolio/walker/results-10m.png,portfolio/walker/results-obstacle.png" column=2%}

 It is clear that the inclusion of the visual feedback had a significant impact on the trunk distance.
-Points shown in green with considered an acceptable distance away from the walker while points shown in red were considered outside the stability region.
+Points shown in green were considered an acceptable distance away from the walker while points shown in red were considered outside the stability region.
 This was also found to be consistent across participants in the percentage of time they were within the stability region during the task:

 {% include aligner.html images="portfolio/walker/results-decrease.png," column=1%}